percona/pbm-docs/docs/reference/glossary.md

 ## Blob

 A blob stands for Binary Large Object, which includes objects such as images and multimedia files.
-In other words these are various data files that you store in Microsoftâ€™s data storage platform.
-Blobs are organized in :term:`containers <Container>` which are kept in Azure Blob storage under your storage account.
+In other words these are various data files that you store in Microsoft's data storage platform.
+Blobs are organized in [containers](#container) which are kept in Azure Blob storage under your storage account.

 ## Bucket